-Xiaomi Redmi Y2, MIUI 10 launched in India: Price, features and more
+Redmi Y2 launched at Rs 9,999, Xiaomi’s MIUI 10 Global ROM also revealed

 Redmi Y2 has a Qualcomm Snapdragon 625 processor and it also comes with features like Face Unlock, AI Beautify 4.0, etc. Battery on Redmi Y2 is 3080 mAh with the standard 5V/2A charger from Xiaomi.
 It relies on a micro-USB port 2.0 for charging.
 Redmi Y2 will run MIUI 9.5 with Android Oreo.

-Xiaomi MIUI 10: Compatible devices, top features
+Xiaomi MIUI 10 (Global ROM): Compatible devices, top features

-For starters, MIUI 10 comes with OS-level optimisations to ensure smoother and faster performance.
+Xiaomi MIUI 10 beta global ROM will start rolling out mid-June in India.
+Xiaomi says that for Global ROM testers, users will automatically get permission for MIUI 10 Global Beta ROM.
+MIUI 10 comes with OS-level optimisations to ensure smoother and faster performance, claims Xiaomi.
 On the design front, MIUI 10 comes with support for the full-screen.
 This includes support for 18:9 and 19.9 aspect ratio displays.
 It also redesigns the Recent view.
 It will now show a vertically stacked view of all recently opened apps.

-It also comes with different kinds of sounds for notifications, some of which are inspired by nature.
+MIUI 10 comes with different kinds of sounds for notifications, some of which are inspired by nature.
 Xiaomi says MIUI 10 has a rich sound library with nature sounds.
-These ambient noises have also been introduced in the timer app to help with concentration, meditation.
+These ambient noises have also been introduced in the timer app to help with concentration, meditation, claims the company.

 Also read: Xiaomi Redmi Y2, MIUI 10 India launch LIVE UPDATES: Redmi Y2 price in India starts at Rs 9,999, Amazon sale from June 12

 AI-driven Portraits on MIUI 10 is another key feature.
-This will allow Portrait on single rear camera as well including older phones.
+This will allow Portrait mode on single rear camera as well, including older phones.
 Xiaomi will introduce this on front camera first, then for the rear camera.
 In MIUI 10, the Browser will show local services via progressive web apps.
 So services like Ola, Flipkart etc, will be available in the Browser.
 Xiaomi is also introducing a payments integration for Paytm in the camera app.
-Xiaomi will remove the reply feature for messages from banks, services, etc. Instead, it will show a quick menu depending on the service.
-It will support 100 such services.
+It will remove the reply feature for messages from banks, services, etc. Instead, it will show a quick menu depending on the service.
+It will support 100 such services which are customised for India.

-MIUI 10 compatible devices: The list of compatible devices include the Mi MIX 2, Mi 6, Mi 5s Plus, Mi 5S, Mi 5, Mi 4, Mi 3, Mi Note 2, Mi Max 2, Mi Max, Redmi Note 5 (India variant), Redmi Note 5A, Redmi Note 5A Prime, Redmi Note 4, Redmi Note 4X, Redmi Note 4 (TW), Redmi Note 3, Redmi Y series,Redmi Y2, Redmi Y1, and Redmi Y1 Lite.
+MIUI 10 list of compatible smartphones, which will get global ROM: The list of compatible devices include the Mi MIX 2, Mi 6, Mi 5s Plus, Mi 5S, Mi 5, Mi 4, Mi 3, Mi Note 2, Mi Max 2, Mi Max, Redmi Note 5 (India variant), Redmi Note 5A, Redmi Note 5A Prime, Redmi Note 4, Redmi Note 4X, Redmi Note 4 (TW), Redmi Note 3, Redmi Y series,Redmi Y2, Redmi Y1, and Redmi Y1 Lite.

 For all the latest Technology News, download Indian Express App